jimmykurian/Reactivities/client-app/docs/app/features/activities/dashboard/ActivityList/functions/default.md

 This component maps over an array of activities and displays each one with its details using Semantic UI components.
 Each activity includes a title, date, description, city, venue, and category, along with "View" and "Delete" buttons.
-The `activityStore.selectActivity` function is called when the "View" button is clicked, passing the activity's ID.
 The `deleteActivity` function is called when the "Delete" button is clicked, passing the activity's ID.
 The `loading` state is used to indicate whether a delete operation is in progress, which disables the delete button for the targeted activity.